trywait/YotoTools/README.md

 ## Important Notice (Legal TLDR)

 This extension is designed for:
-1. **Personal Backup**: Creating archives of your purchased content
+1. **Personal Backup**: Creating archives of your created and purchased content
 2. **Offline Access**: Ensuring access to your owned content when internet isn't available

 [Read More Here](#legal-disclaimer)

+## ✨ What's New in Version 2.0 ✨

+- **MYO Card Support**: You can now backup your own content directly from the "Edit your playlist" MYO page (`my.yotoplay.com/card/*/edit`).
+This includes downloading your uploaded audio tracks, icons, cover art, and details.
+- **Unified UI**: The user interface has been updated for consistency across both share pages and MYO edit pages.
+Buttons are injected directly into the page for easy access.
+- **Improved Stability**: Refactored background processes for API communication and download management.
+Uses `chrome.storage.local` for more reliable state persistence.
+- **Plays Nice with MYO Studio**: You can use both without them interfering...
+We are all on the same team 🤙

 ## Features

 - 🔒 **Personal Backup**: Create backups of your purchased Yoto card content
 - 📚 **Content Archive**: Save and organize your owned content for offline access
-- 🎨 **Simple UI**: Clean and simple design with synchronized state and progress display
+- 🎨 **Simple UI**: Clean and simple design with synchronized state and progress display, injected directly into the page so you don't have to activate the extension.
 - 🔐 **Privacy-Focused**: Works entirely client-side with minimal permissions
+- 📼 **MYO Backup**: Backup your own uploaded content from the *Edit your playlist* page (`my.yotoplay.com/card/*/edit`).

 ## Prerequisites